Marijuana Information & Addiction Treatment Options?

 - Psychological dependence requiring more of the drug to get the same effect

 Marijuana addiction is simply an uncontrollable urge to possess and use the drug.
-Those with marijuana addiction are not able to stop using the drug even if they wish.
-Marijuana addiction has the same characteristics as any other addiction to other drugs including alcohol, tobacco or even caffeine.
+Those with an addiction are not able to stop using the drug even if they wish.
+This addiction has the same characteristics as any other addiction to other drugs including alcohol, tobacco or even caffeine.

 Scientists believe that marijuana can be especially harmful to the lungs because users often inhale the unfiltered smoke deeply and hold it in their lungs as long as possible.
 Therefore, the smoke is in contact with lung tissues for long periods of time, which irritates the lungs and damages the way they work.